Tosin-Adesina/Alchemist-Shooter/README.md

 ## Overview

 For my project I'll be making a game in which the player controls an alchemist, represented by a dot on the screen, who must avoid enemies(also dots) moving towards them(similar to agari.o but only one player).
 The player can shoot these objects with spells(smaller dots) to destroy them and their score is determined by how many enemies they destroy and how long they lasted before getting hit by an enemy.
 The game will also have power ups based on the 4 elements earth, fire, wind, and air, each with different effects.
 These elements can be combined to create even more power ups(water + air = ice, fire + earth = magma, etc).
 The power ups along with their combos and effects(represented as functions) will be stored in a database.
-In addition to the game I’ll also implement a leaderboard where players can enter their name at the end of a game so that their name and score is stored in a database and displayed.
+In addition to the game I’ll also implement a leaderboard where players who are registed with usernames and passwords can enter their name at the end of a game so that their name and score is stored in a database and displayed.